 Initiating an Alleged Ethics Violation Charge

-- Instructor, department chair, or Dean's Office representative provides written notification to the student using the letter template, which informs the student of the charge(s), decision, penalty, and informs the student of his/her rights Description of Student Rights
+- Instructor, department chair, or Dean's Office representative provides written notification to the student using the letter template or fillable letter template., which informs the student of the charge(s), decision, penalty, and informs the student of his/her rights Description of Student Rights

 - Instructor should compile physical and eyewitness evidence in the case of an AEC hearing

 - Instructor sends an electronic copy of the letter to her/his chair, the CLAS associate dean, and the Advising Office staff liaison to the AEC